smonoscr/nixfiles/README.md

 - **Home Manager**: Manage your dotfiles, home environment, and user-specific configurations with Home Manager.

+- **nh**: "yet-another-nix-helper".
+NH reimplements some basic nix commands.
+Adding functionality on top of the existing solutions, like nixos-rebuild, home-manager cli or nix itself.

 - **NUR Integration**: Access the Nix User Repository (NUR) for additional packages and enhancements.

 - **NixVim**: Nix Flake Neovim